Izpodvypodvert/Notes/Readme.md

     ```sh
     docker-compose up -d
     ```
-5. Initialize the database and create tables:
+5. Run the Alembic migrations to the latest version (optional, if you have made changes to the models):
     ```sh
-    python -m dependencies.db
+    alembic upgrade head
     ```
-6. Run the Alembic migrations to the latest version (optional, if you have made changes to the models):
+6. Add notes to db and create superuser:
     ```sh
-    alembic upgrade head
+    python -m dependencies.db
     ```
 7. Start the FastAPI server:
     ```sh